Festival Estéreo Picnic: 2020

 The 2020 edition of the festival was due to take place from 3 to 5 April 2020.
 The site for the festival this year was moved further north of Bogota to the Briceño 18 golf course in the municipality of Sopó.
 On 30 January 2020, it was announced that the Wu-Tang Clan would be surprise special guests on the Saturday.
 However, on 13 March it was announced that the festival had been postponed due to the coronavirus pandemic, and had been rescheduled for 4 to 6 December 2020.
 On 4 September 2020, it was announced that the 2020 event would not take place, and had been rescheduled for 10 to 12 September 2021.

 2022

 The 2022 edition of the festival took place from 25 to 27 of March 2022.

 Foo Fighters' drummer Taylor Hawkins died on 25 March 2022, hours before the band were scheduled to perform on the first night of the Festival.
 The festival stage in which Foo Fighters were scheduled to perform that night was turned into a candlelight vigil for Hawkins.

 2023

-The 2023 edition of the festival will take place from 23 to 26 March 2023.
+The 2023 edition of the festival took place from 23 to 26 March 2023.

+2024

+The 2024 edition of the festival took place from 21 to 24 March 2024.
+For the first time, the festival was not held outside of Bogota, but in the Simón Bolívar Park in the center of the city.